International Trademark Rights

 1. In which countries should I register my mark?

-You should consider registering your mark in any countries in which you currently offer your products or services under that mark.
-You should also consider filing in those countries where you intend to use the mark for your products or services in the future.
+You should consider registering your mark in any countries or jurisdictions where you offer your products or services under that mark, as well as in those countries/jurisdictions where you intend to use the mark for your products or services in the future.
 Use of a mark is not a prerequisite for filing an application in most countries; however, some countries do have use requirements.
 Consult local counsel for more information.

 2. Can an applicant secure a trademark registration covering more than one country?